MARKETING IN THE DIGITAL ENVIRONMENT - 2019/0

 This module requires students to have some understanding of marketing and be familiar with marketing terminology.

-Plan a campaign in line with the budget and KPIs
+- Plan a campaign in line with the indicative budget and KPIs

 |Assessment type||Unit of assessment||Weighting|

-effective skills in teamworking to meet timescales and deadlines
+- effective skills in team-working (presentation) to meet timescales and deadlines

 - To prepare students to understand key issues designing marketing campaigns in both digital and non-digital environments and understand the differences.

-- To apply and consolidate knowledge gained in previous marketing modules and placements as relevant to deliver to a marketing brief
+- To apply and consolidate knowledge gained in previous marketing modules and placements (if appropriate) relevant to delivering outcomes from a marketing brief

 - To be aware of current and future issues of marketing in the digital environment